mongodb/docs/source/includes/faq-hosts-legacy.rst

 "This host cannot be deleted because it is enabled for backup." `Contact |mms|
 Support <https://cloud.mongodb.com/links/support>`_ for help in deleting these hosts.

-For more information on deleted hosts, see :ref:`removing-hosts`.